 Restoration: This Group remains to be for older restored Porsches.
 Full classes only.
-Group and Class awards only mostly stored.
-The "low mileage preserved automobiles" will not be eligible for the "PCA Preservation" group award.
+Group and Class awards only.

 Preservation: This Group remains to be for older, unrestored Porsches.
 Full classes only are for those cars driven.
 Group and Class awards apply to these classes.
 Added for 2019 are classes for